DouglasDunn/FitForm/notes/goals/daily.md

 # 9/29/18
 (X) Create a route Get all goals created by this user.
-(X) When user registers, redirect them to /create-profile
+(X) When user registers, redirect them to /create-profile (X) On the dashboard page, create a button to view profile and create a page to show the user their profile with an edit and back to dashboard buttons